Volunteering opportunities at Swinburne

 Student Life Volunteering Program

-Join other student volunteers and help make some of our major events such as Open Day and O-Week a great success!
-Our volunteers action a variety of tasks, such as setting up for events, campus décor, promotions and more.
+Join other student volunteers and help make some of our major events such as Open Day and Orientation a great success!
+Volunteers action a variety of tasks, such as setting up for events, campus décor, promotions and more.

 There are opportunities throughout the year across our Hawthorn, Wantirna and Croydon campuses to get involved.
-This is a fun and easy way to collect volunteer hours, make new friends and add to your resume.
+This is a fun and easy way to make new friends and add to your resume.

-As well as having a direct impact on the events that we hold throughout the university, there are many benefits available to those that volunteer their time to the program, including gaining experience that can qualify you for the Emerging Leaders Program.
+As well as having a direct impact on the events that we hold throughout the university, there are many benefits available, including gaining experience that can qualify you for the Emerging Leaders Program.

 Volunteer in the community